bjoydeep/simple-microservice-proto/README.md

         ID    string `json:"id"`
         Name  string `json:"name"`
         Email string `json:"email"`
+		Status string `json:"status"`

     }
     ```
 - persists the payload in a DB (private to this microservice)
 - also sends the payload to a topic in the Broker `for other services to make use of it`.
 Those services are not created here.
-- It will listen to some other topic to update the status of its resource - `this code will be added`
+- It will listen to some other topic to update the status of its resource - `this code will not get exercised` unless you run the [sibling repo.](https://github.com/bjoydeep/simple-microservice-b-proto)
-- There is a sample topic consumer in the code - just for purposes of testing
+- Then the topic consumer will be exercised and update the resource.
+The curl POST example below updates ID, Name and Email field only.
+Status is blank.
+When you run the [sibling repo.](https://github.com/bjoydeep/simple-microservice-b-proto), that microservice will update the resource model and publish to the topic which will be fed back by this microservice and status field be updated.

 ## Tips to run locally